Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 ## Generation
+- **ClipCap: CLIP Prefix for Image Captioning;** Ron Mokady et al; Train an light-weight encoder to convert CLIP embeddings to prefix token embeddings of GPT-2.
 - **Multimodal Knowledge Alignment with Reinforcement Learning;** Youngjae Yu et al; Use RL to train an encoder that projects multimodal inputs into the word embedding space of GPT-2.